Cyconi/1800_202330_BBY04/README.md

 ## 2. Names of Contributors
 List team members and/or short bios here...
 * Hi~ I am ziqi.
 I am excited to create some cool stuff with my team.
-* Hi I'm Jonathan and I hope that HTML is not as painful as I remember it to be.
+* Hi I'm Athen and I hope that HTML is not as painful as I remember it to be.
 * Hi I'm Radman, Let's dive into a kind of real project within a team.

 ## 3. Technologies and Resources Used